evawiedmann/code_review_oct18/README.md

 ## Description

-_This webpage is a professional portfolio landing page for Eva Wiedmann._
+_This webpage is a professional portfolio landing page for Eva Wiedmann.
+Sections include: About Me, Interests._

 ## Setup/Installation Requirements